mannatgupta146/Code-Craftz/readme.md

 ## Features

-- **Responsive Navigation Bar**:
-    - Displays a logo.
-    - Provides navigation links: Store, Courses, Career, Blog, and Account.
-    - Includes a mobile-friendly menu icon and a "Sign In" button.
+- **Responsive Navigation Bar**: Displays a logo, navigation links (Store, Courses, Career, Blog, Account), a mobile-friendly menu icon, and a "Sign In" button.

-- **Content Section**:
-    - A large heading and a short description of the platform.
-    - A call-to-action button ("Get Started") to engage users.
+- **Content Section**: Includes a large heading, a brief description of the platform, and a call-to-action button ("Get Started").

-- **Visual Appeal**:
-    - A vibrant coding illustration (`coding.png`) that adds a modern touch to the landing page.
-    - The layout is designed to prioritize important elements, ensuring users have a great experience.
+- **Visual Appeal**: Features a vibrant coding illustration (`coding.png`) and a layout designed to prioritize important elements for a seamless user experience.

-- **Mobile-First Design**:
-    - The page is optimized for mobile devices first and scales up gracefully to larger screens.
+- **Mobile-First Design**: Optimized for mobile devices and scales up for larger screens.

-- **Cross-Browser Compatibility**:
-    - The page works well across modern browsers such as Chrome, Firefox, Safari, and Edge.
+- **Cross-Browser Compatibility**: Works seamlessly across modern browsers like Chrome, Firefox, Safari, and Edge.

 ## Project Setup